Engaging Employees by Empowering Their Impact

 Volunteering provided a mutually beneficial exchange of information and learning.

-In reflecting back about what I like about my job, I still enjoy working alongside smart, driven coworkers.
+Reflecting on what I like about my job, I still enjoy working alongside smart, driven coworkers.
 I love being part of a creative, collaborative, and fun marketing team.
 And I’m proud to work for a company that contributes to the community, and supports its employees in their personal endeavors to give back.